 Paragraphs on coherent and information-dense responeses.

-RAG4Reports are interested in various aspects of the Report Generation problem.
+RAG4Reports are interested in various aspects of the Report Generation problem, which is a deep research task that research agents can be used to tackle it.
 The following is an incomplete list of the topics.
 Please reach out to us if you are unsure about whether your work is within the scope of this workshop.

 Papers can either be directly submitted to the RAG4Reports through OpenReview or committed through ARR.
 Submissions should use the ACL format with at most 8 pages excluding references.
 Reviewers will be asked to consider the paper’s length when writing their reviews.